Skip to main content

 Transfer ownership of the Mailbox contract to a production-ready owner account.
 This step secures the Mailbox by ensuring only trusted parties have control over its configuration.

-2. Warp Route Deployment
+2. HWR Deployment

 Remove Trusted Relayer